strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 As of now, strapi can start without a `server.js` file.
 You can now delete it.

-If you really need a server.js file to be able to run `node server.js` instead of `npm run start` then create a `./server.js` file as follows:
+If you need a server.js file to be able to run `node server.js` instead of `npm run start` then create a `./server.js` file as follows:

 ```js
 const strapi = require('strapi');